Visit our keyboard shortcuts docs for details

 Sheep Camp is the last campground on the U.S. side of the trail before the trail summit.
 As a result it is a popular campsite in the peak summer months and can be fully booked.
-Sheep Camp is the location of the National Park Service backcountry ranger station.
-Each evening a ranger will do a presentation in the campground providing an update on current trail conditions, tips for the trail, and some history of the area.
-Learn about the history of Sheep Camp.
+Sharing facilities and hiker etiquette are essential all long the trail.

-Campsites: 27 sites, most are wooden platforms, a few are on the ground.
+Campsites: 25 sites, wooden platforms.
 Platforms are 10ft x 10ft, have places to tie securing lines, and can be used for multiple tents.

 Food storage: bear boxes

 Toilet: 3 composting outhouses

 Water source: Taiya River located a short distance from the campground

 Grey water disposal: pack out all food scraps, dispose of grey water into fast moving water to practice Leave No Trace

 Last updated: November 1, 2019